heptarch/heptarch.github.io/projects.md

 tenured chair at.
-But its eminent faculty and promising young postdocs are there by postselection (what they did before they arrived) and preselection (what they will do after they leave); not much happens because of the Institute itself.
+But its eminent faculty and promising young postdocs are there by postselection (what they did before they arrived) and preselection (what they will likely do after they leave); not much happens because of the Institute itself.
 As Feynman memorably put it: "Nothing happens because there's not enough real activity and challenge: you're not in contact with the experimental guys.
 You don't have to think how to answer questions